Diebbo/assignment-4-computational-geometry/chapters/task3.typ

 - The rightmost and leftmost coordinates of the x-interval of the last rectangle we used to update the node.
 This is needed to correctly add the extra area covered by a new rectangle being opened that extends beyond the previous one.

-Let's now brake down the algorithm (see @lst:divide-and-conquer-area-computation for pseudocode):
+Let's now break down the algorithm (see @lst:divide-and-conquer-area-computation for pseudocode):
-The implementation is a recursive function `computeArea(R)` that takes as the set of rectangles.
+The implementation is a recursive function `computeArea(R)` that takes as input the set of rectangles.

 If there're any rectangles in the set, we find the median x-coordinate $x_m$ and query the interval tree $T$ to find all rectangles stabbed by the vertical line $x = x_m$.
 The query will return the result in both ascending and descending order based on the closing and opening x-coordinates respectively (accessed by `stabbed` and `stabbed.reversed` in the pseudocode).